JuliaPhysics/PhysicalConstants.jl/README.md

 `Measurements.jl` is available for Julia 0.7 and later versions, and can be installed with
 [Julia built-in package manager](http://docs.julialang.org/en/stable/manual/packages/).
-In a Julia session run the commands
+In a Julia session run the command

 ```julia
 pkg> add https://github.com/JuliaPhysics/Constants.jl